SESSION CHAIR RESPONSIBILITIES

-Exercise your right to redirect:
+Exercise your right to redirect

 If a panelist veers off topic, pause the conversation and remind them of the focus.
 Consider a statement like, “I’m going to stop us at this point.
 The focus of our conversation today is _______.
 Can another panelist bring us back on topic?”

-Stay in the neutral zone:
+Stay in the neutral zone

 The session chair’s role is not to dominate or even shape the conversation.
 If someone makes a comment that could be considered problematic, open up the response to the rest of the panel or the audience.
 Consider framing it as, “That’s a challenging idea you’ve just shared.
 Would another panelist / someone in the audience care to respond?”

-Honor multiple voices:
+Honor multiple voices

 If one person is dominating the conversation, keep track of time and feel free to stop them so other voices can be heard.
 Consider something like, “Let’s pause on that thought and hear from someone else on the panel.”

-Allow for healthy debate, but be empowered to stop hurtful comments:
+Allow for healthy debate, but be empowered to stop hurtful comments

 As stated in NCTE’s Anti-Harassment Policy, your panel should be a place where everyone may learn, network, and socialize in an environment of mutual respect.
-That doesn’t mean we always agree, and as in any classroom, room for a diversity of opinion is what fosters critical thinking and makes us grow.
+That doesn’t mean we always agree, and as in any classroom, room for a diversity of opinions is what fosters critical thinking and makes us grow.
 Gauging the fine line between different opinions and hurtful comments can be difficult, but as a moderator you have two good barometers to help you evaluate the situation: